Kwame goes to school

 Edward Addo-Yobo

-His parents could neither afford clutches nor a wheelchair.
+His parents could neither afford crutches nor a wheelchair.

 1

-Kwame's mother did not want to enroll him in school because of his disability.
+Kwame's mother was afraid to enroll him in school because of his disability.

 2